ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

 ### Installing *zcashd*

-* Two ways of installing zcashd including downloading a precompiled binary or compiling zcashd from source.
+* Two ways of installing zcashd include downloading a precompiled binary or compiling zcashd from source.
 I *highly* recommend compiling from source.

      * If downloading a precompiled binary one source is [adityapk00](https://github.com/adityapk00/zcash/releases) .
 Note that since we are running a 64 bit OS, we want zcash-linux-aarch64-v*.tar.gz.
 Also note that up-to-date versions of zcashd are rarely precompiled.